What is a persistent sandbox for AI agents?

 What kinds of state can be persisted between agent runs?+

-The runtime can persist filesystem contents such as generated files, downloaded data, and working directories.
-It also preserves installed packages, toolchains, environment configuration, and any artifacts the agent produces during execution.
+The runtime persists filesystem contents such as generated files, downloaded data, and working directories.
+It also preserves installed packages, toolchains, environment configuration, projected secrets, and any artifacts the agent produces during a run.

 Does persistence create security risks from stale state?+